 \section{Vanishing scalar invariant geometries}

-All the homogeneous geometries considered here above, share the common property, that all scalar geometrical objects which we can build are constants on the spacetime.
-Notably, in the frame of Lorentzian geometries there exist spaces (VSI spaces) which are not locally homogeneous but have vanishing scalar invariants built out of the curvature tensor.
-These geometries are a subclass of the Kundt geometries considered in \cite{CPS2} and explicitly known in three dimension \cite{CHP}.
-If we exclude flat space, there are two possibles such metrics\footnote{In ref. \cite{CHP} four non flat expressions of the metric are displayed, but the last two (denoted as D1\&F1) are special cases of the first ones.} (labelled {\bf A1} and {\bf B1} in ref. \cite{CHP}) that all reads as follows
+All the homogeneous geometries considered here above share the common property that all their scalar geometrical objects are constants.
+Notably, in the framework of Lorentzian geometries, there exist spaces (VSI spaces) which are not locally homogeneous but have all scalar invariants built out of their curvature tensors vanishing.
+These geometries constitute a subclass of the Kundt geometries considered in \cite{CPS2} and are explicitly known in three dimensions \cite{CHP}.
+Their metrics are characterised by the existence of a null geodesic vector field (which in three dimensions implies vanishing of shear and twist).
+If we exclude flat space, there are two possible such metrics\footnote{In ref. \cite{CHP} four non flat expressions of the metric are displayed, but the last two (denoted as D1\&F1) are special cases of the first ones.} (labelled {\bf A1} and {\bf B1} in ref. \cite{CHP}) that can be written as follows